swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 Synopsis
 ========

-Our goal is to work through examples that demonstrate how to explore, process and manipulate genomic interval files (e.g., BED, VCF, BAM) with the `bedtools` software package.
+Our goal is to work through examples that demonstrate how to explore, process and manipulate bed files with the `bedtools` software package.

+Bed files are commonly used to represent features in genomes, for example promotors, genes, centromeres etc. - essentially anything that can be identified with a particular genomic location.
+If you are working with published data from other groups (for example, transcription factor binding sites identified by ChIP-seq) you will likely find that the data is provided in bed format.
+One of the most commonly asked questions of bioinformaticians is whether two different sets of features overlap with each other, so today we'll be showing you how to answer that question.

 This tutorial is meant as an introduction to whet your appetite.
 There are many, many more tools and options than presented here.
 We therefore encourage you to read the bedtools [documentation](http://bedtools.readthedocs.org/en/latest/).